The Best Historical Romance Novels of all time will make you fall in love with the Genre.

 "I only have one thing to say.
 I will never tell anyone about this one thing.
 I want you to remember: in a universe full of chaos, such a clear love will only appear once, regardless of How many lives have you lived, and you will never reappear again."

 "Each of us lives in our own past.
-People will spend one minute getting to know someone, one hour to like someone, and one day to fall in love with someone.
+People will spend one minute getting to know someone, one hour to like someone, and one day falling in love with someone.
 In the end, It takes a lifetime to forget someone."

 Book Review of The Painted Veil